You can install Neo4j on either Windows (10 or later; sorry, won't work on Win7), or on Linux (desktop or virtual machine on any cloud.)

 git pull --ff-only https://github.com/BrainAnnex/brain-annex.git | It fetches the remote repo, and merges it with the current one;

-the "--ff-only" means only update to the new history if there is no divergent local history NOTE: your personalized "config.ini" file on the servers won't be affected, because not part of the repository |
+the "--ff-only" means only update to the new history if there is no divergent local history NOTE: your personalized "config.ini" file on the servers won't be affected, because it's NOT part of the repository |

-cat VERSION_NUMBER.txt | Optional, to double-check the version number of your upgrade |
+cat brainannex/__init__.py | grep __version__ | Optional, to double-check the version number of your upgrade |

 exit | To return to the normal login account |